DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 distribute the leaders as evenly as possible across the environment.

 A leader abdicates simply by sending a `prepare` message for a term owned by the new leader that is larger than the current term.
-All nodes respond with a `promised` message sent _to the owner of the term_ and not to the original sender, and from there the usual Paxos message flow leads to the new leader owning the term of the next value to be chosen and therefore being recognised as leader.
+Nodes should respond with a `promised` message sent _to the owner of the term_ and not to the original sender, and from there the usual Paxos message flow leads to the new leader owning the term of the next value to be chosen and therefore being recognised as the cluster leader.

 ### Alternatives